 Experts aren’t entirely sure why a shared psychotic disorder happens in the first place.
 It’s largely believed that stress and social isolation play a major role in its development. ²¹

-However, being as a psychotic disorder is happening between two or more people, it’s much easier to identify than other psychotic disorders.
+However, when a psychotic disorder happens between two or more people, it’s much easier to identify than other psychotic disorders.
 More often than not, a psychiatrist will run evaluations for all parties involved in which they’ll listen to symptoms, observe behaviors, and develop an understanding of the relationship.

 Substance-Induced Psychotic Disorder

-A substance-induced psychotic disorder will appear in two different manners: ²²
+A substance-induced psychotic disorder will appear in two manners: ²²

 - The use of drugs (with delusions being produced when inebriated)